 Our software takes the patient's CT scan and creates a contoured applicator that also includes channels for precise and customized catheter placement.
 Remove, add or move the trajectories as necessary to achieve an ideal treatment plan.

-Centers use multiple software applications to plan brachytherapy treatments and our software is designed to be fully integrated with all leading TPS applications the first time it is installed.
+Centers often use multiple, open-source software applications to plan brachytherapy treatment.
+Our software has been designed to fully integrate with all leading TPS applications the first time it is installed.

-About our Brachytherapy module and how Adaptiiv's solution is dedicated to the personalization of healthcare by enabling the creation of medical devices which deliver more precise treatments while significantly improving patient outcomes and putting control back in the hands of the patients.
+About our HDR Surface Brachytherapy module and how Adaptiiv's solution is dedicated to the personalization of healthcare by enabling the creation of custom medical accessories which deliver precise treatments while significantly improving dose accuracy and the patient experience.

 "The creation of conventional brachy devices is time consuming and can only be done by our most experienced staff.
 We have only a few capable of producing the moulds and developing new skills is difficult with our schedule and staff size.
 Adaptiiv's software was easy to use and freed up procedure times and gave us the opportunity to train additional staff."